Skip to main content

 1. If you recorded all purchased items directly as expenses during the period, add all purchased items to stock.
 Create a journal entry for increasing the stock and decreasing material expenses by the total amount for the period.

-2. If you're recording material and finished product stock on different accounts in accounting, then decrease the material stock by the amount used in production during the period and increase the finished product stock.
+2. If you're recording material and finished product stock on different accounts in accounting, decrease the material stock by the amount used in production during the period and increase the finished product stock.

 Note: if you have a single account for all stock in your balance sheet, you can skip this step.

-a.
-In Katana, go to Make screen > Schedule tab > Done table.
+1. In Katana, go to Make screen > Schedule tab > Done table.
 Filter the orders by the Done date column, keeping only the orders for "Last month".
 Then, find the Materials cost for those Manufacturing orders.

-b.
-In accounting, create a journal entry for decreasing the stock for materials and increase the stock for finished products by the same amount.
+2. In accounting, create a journal entry for decreasing the stock for materials and increase the stock for finished products by the same amount.

 Note: if you are recording material and subassembly stock on different accounts in accounting, look for further instructions below.